sandersn/manual/Assignability.md

 > `B ⟹ B`

 But when a union is the source, *every* element needs to be assignable to the target.
-So `A | B | C ⟹ B` isn't true in general, just in cases where the target is supertype of all elements of the unions:
+So `A | B | C ⟹ B` is not true in general.
+It's only true when the target is a supertype of all elements of the source.
-`'x' | 'y' | 'z' ⟹ string`.
+One example is with literal types: `'x' | 'y' | 'z' ⟹ string`.

 More complicated relations exist as well.
 For example, intersection distributes across union: